xurtasun/node-api/README.md

 This project contains an API that allow user to introduce and retrieve some data.
 It is documented with swagger.

 This solution is prepared to be deployed in a production environment, in kubernetes cluster.
-Helm templates files were prepared to be deployed
+Helm templates files were prepared to be deployed.

+A `k8s-diagram` and a `systems diagram` are provided.

 ### Tech stack
 ```sh